its-hazratbilal/offline-ai-assistant/README.md

 ---

-# 📄 License
+## 📄 License

 This project is licensed under the **MIT License**.

-You are free to:

-- ✅ Use
-- ✅ Modify
-- ✅ Distribute
-- ✅ Learn from the code
-- ✅ Build your own applications

-Please refer to the **LICENSE** file for complete details.
+See the [LICENSE](LICENSE) file for details.

 ---

 <p align="center">

-Build with ❤️ using Kotlin, Jetpack Compose, and llama.cpp
+Built with ❤️ using Kotlin, Jetpack Compose, and llama.cpp

 </p>